annikaxlune/annikaxlune.github.io/index.md

 I'm a rising freshman from Texas.

-Created this to serve sort of as a memory log during my highschool years.
+Created this to serve as a memory log during my highschool years.